TheRandomLabs/Scoop-Spotify/README.md

 which can be done most easily using `sudo`.
 * However, `scoop uninstall spotify-blockthespot` does not have to be run as administrator.
 * This cannot be installed concurrently with `spotify-latest`.
-* Installing or updating this package automatically applies the Spicetify configuration if it is installed.

 ### Spotify (latest)